NethServer/mirrorlist/README.md

 2. the line begins with the two letters country code where the mirror is located, followed by a single space separator (e.g. `us `)
 3. the line continues with the base mirror URL (e.g. `http://mirror.nethserver.org/nethserver/`)
+4. the mirror URL must end with a slash "/"

 ## Mirror status